iyedmdimegh/UniversityManagementSystem-symfonyVersion/Readme.md

 Notes
 -----

-- Make sure XAMPP is properly configured and running before starting the server.
+- Make sure XAMPP and Symfony are properly configured and running before starting the server.

 Contributors
 ------------